The latest installment for Fiction Friday: A story to tell

 I first met Hank the night of the dance that Daddy and Mama almost didn’t let me go to.
-After that I’d meet him by the maple tree in my parent’s backyard in the middle of the night and he would tell me about the show he’d just performed or the dance he’d just been to.
+After that I’d meet him by the maple tree in my parent’s backyard in the middle of the night and he would tell me about the gig he’d just come from or the dance he’d just been to.
 He’d ask me about the books I was reading, the stories I was writing in my head, the stories I wanted to tell.
 We’d talk about the life we wanted, the life we thought we’d have.

-“Come away with me and we’ll make a life of our own,” he told me one night under the tree, the moonlight pouring across us.
+“Come away with me and we’ll start a life of our own,” he said one night under the tree, the moonlight pouring across us.

 I looked at the tip of my shoes and bent my ankle back and forth.

 “Why not?” he touched my chin with his fingertips and I looked up into his deep green eyes and my knees felt like butter that had been left out in the sun too long.

 “My daddy would be so mad,” I said.
 “He doesn’t like you.”

 “Your daddy doesn’t like me ‘cause he knows you’re better than this little garbage farm town and I can take you away from it.”

 And Hank did take me away from the little town I grew up in.
-One morning he drove up in his old red truck, with a guitar and promises of dreams to come true.
-We drove 200 miles to find a judge to marry us.
+One morning he drove up in his old red Chevy truck, with a guitar and promises of dreams to come true.
+We drove 200 miles to find a judge and a future together.

 He kissed me tenderly that night and many nights to come.
 If only I’d known then what I know now – of all the kisses he was giving away, of all the others he was promising dreams to, of the anger he’d pressed down inside that would come out at me.

 But all that – all those sweet moments and happy memories and even the bad ones – was a long time ago.

-And now I’m alone on this train with a baby on my lap and fear weighing heavy on my chest.
+Now I’m alone on this bus with a baby on my lap and fear weighing heavy on my chest.